 For high-risk patients

-For people at high risk of getting very sick, the FDA has issued EUAs for two monoclonal antibodies.
-They are bamlanivimab and casirivimab plus imdevimab.
+For people at high risk of getting very sick, the FDA has issued EUAs for a few monoclonal antibody treatments.
+Available options are bamlanivimab and etesevimab administered together and casirivimab and imdevimab.
 These attach to parts of the virus, helping the immune system recognize and respond to it.
 If used, they should be given as soon as possible, or within 10 days of the beginning of symptoms.

 For low-risk patients